VueFilesPreview/vue-files-preview/README.md

 # Vue Files Preview

+> ⚠️ ⚠️ ⚠️ ⚠️ ⚠️ ⚠️ ⚠️ ⚠️ ⚠️ ⚠️
+>
+> This repository is still deploying
+>
+> Please wait for the official release

 ## Introduce

 This project is dedicated to previewing any file format on the `Vue3` framework, supporting file previews such as docx, xlsx, pdf, image, txt, epub, markdown, code, etc